This page is sponsored by:

 Tarzan and the Slave Girl (1950) with Vanessa Brown, Denise Darcel, and Robert Alda

-Tarzan's Magic Fountain (1949) with Albert Dekker, Brenda Joyce, and Evelyn Ankers
+Tarzan's Magic Fountain (1949) with Albert Dekker, Brenda Joyce, Evelyn Ankers, and Charles Drake

 Mr. Blandings Builds His Dream House (1948) with Cary Grant